Equity Programs & Student Engagement

 Providing a safe environment for student inclusion and empowerment.

-The mission of the Office of Special Populations and Equity Programs at Chaffey College is to identify solutions and resources that cultivate academic excellence and engagement by facilitating strategies and activities that empower students and promote a culturally responsive campus environment.
+The mission of the Office of Equity Programs & Student Engagement at Chaffey College is to identify solutions and resources that cultivate academic excellence and engagement by facilitating strategies and activities that empower students and promote a culturally responsive campus environment.
 We create a network of support and collaboration to address student equity, gaps in student achievement, and the needs of the whole student.